-According to the National Infertility Association, one in eight couples struggle to get pregnant or sustain pregnancy, with 7.4 million women having received infertility services at some point in their lifetime.
-Whether you’re aware of it or not, there’s a strong possibility that someone you know and love may be quietly suffering through infertility.
+According to the National Infertility Association, 1 in 8 couples struggle to get pregnant or sustain pregnancy, with 7.4 million women having received infertility services at some point in their lifetime.
+Whether you're aware of it or not, there's a strong possibility that someone you know and love may be quietly suffering through infertility.

 While everyone's experience is unique and there may never be a one-size-fits-all "right" thing to say, there are a few guiding principles to always remember: lead with kindness, mind your business, and check any toxic positivity or pity at the door.

 When it feels like everyone around us is joyfully announcing pregnancies, showing off bumps and photos of new babies, experiencing infertility can be a lonely and isolating experience.
 Reaching out with a simple show of support or solidarity can be hugely helpful and uplifting.